andyhunt/minecraft-canarymod-plugins/code/PortingGuide.txt

 1. The `@EventHandler` annotation is named `@HookHandler`

-1. The Scheduler is replaced with an AI subsystem.
+1. The Scheduler is only slightly different.
 For a scheduled task, start with this skeleton:

+        package examplepackage;
+        import net.canarymod.Canary;
+        import net.canarymod.tasks.ServerTask;
-        import net.canarymod.api.ai.AIBase;
+        import com.pragprog.ahmine.ez.EZPlugin;

-        public class MyTask implements AIBase {
+        public class ExampleTask extends ServerTask {

-        // Checks if you are ready to begin executing. public boolean shouldExecute() {
+          private final EZPlugin plugin;

+          public ExampleTask(JavaPlugin plugin) {
+            super(Canary.getServer(), 0, true); // delay, isContinuous
+            this.plugin = plugin;
+            // you can keep a reference to your plugin as I've done here,
+            // or to any other variable you pass in
           }

-        // Checks if you are Continuous, or One-Shot? public boolean isContinuous() {
+          public void run() {
+            // Do something interesting...
+            Canary.instance().getServer().broadcastMessage("Surprise!");
           }

-        // Checks if you should continue executing (for continuous tasks) public boolean continueExecuting() {
         }

-        // Callback to begin executing
-        public void startExecuting() {
-        }

-        // Callback on termination
-        public void resetTask() {
-        }

-        // Callback to run and execute body of task public void updateTask() {
-        }

-    And set it up by adding an AI Manager to your spawned entity (in this case, a cow):

-        cow.getAITaskManager().addTask(priority, new MyTask(...));
+    To schedule and launch the task, create a new task and add it to the server:

+        ExampleTask task = new ExampleTask(plugin);
+        Canary.getServer().addSynchronousTask(task);

 ## Links